Much Better Adventures

 What is the food like?

-At the wilderness camp, breakfasts will consist of bread, ham, cheese, eggs and bacon, cereals or oatmeal, tea, coffee and 'Polar Bread'.
+Longyearbyen has plenty of restaurants for you to explore with international food options, including the world's northernmost sushi bar!
+At the wilderness camp, breakfasts will consist of bread, ham, cheese, eggs and bacon, cereals or oatmeal, tea, coffee and 'polar bread'.
 Lunches, meanwhile, will be dry-pack expedition-style lunches, heated on stoves in the wilderness and accompanied by hot drinks and biscuits.
 You can make extra sandwiches each morning to bring with you if you want a particularly large lunch.
-Dinners are homemade and vary depending on what's in stock.
-Tacos, pasta or a variety of stews are possibilities - including Norwegian reindeer stew.
+Dinners will be homemade and vary depending on what ingredients are available: tacos, pasta or a variety of stews are possibilities (including Norwegian reindeer stew).

 What is the accommodation like?